 How does that specifically help TEFL teachers?
 Well, the advantages are enormous – we’ll get to those.
 What’s for certain is that ESL companies and English-learning institutions have reacted quickly and comprehensively to the modern classroom.

-In this blog post we’re featuring 10 great video resources for TEFL, as well as some useful articles to help suggest ways of using video in the classroom.
+In this blog post we’re featuring 10 great video resources for TEFL!

-The British Council has produced some great videos covering topics such as how to use Skype for teaching English, interesting clips from conferences, and a number of useful tips for use in the classroom.
-This is a good channel to keep an eye on if you’re interested in professional development.
+There are plenty of great videos to be found here, covering topics such as how to use Skype for teaching English and even interesting clips from conferences.
+This is a great channel to keep an eye on if you’re interested in professional development.